Matana Buzurg railway station

 Matana Buzurg railway station (station code: MABG) is an abandoned railway station of Ujjain, Madhya Pradesh.
 It is operated by Western Railway which lies on Ujjain–Dewas–Indore track.
 The station consist of two platforms.
 The platforms are not well sheltered.
 It lacks many facilities including water and sanitation.

+Major trains

+Currently, there are no trains that stop at the station.